Spectral Algorithms Optimally Recover Planted Sub-structures: Introduction

 \section{Introduction}

-The problem of finding densely connected clusters in a large network is an important machine learning task on network data.
-A canonical probabilistic formulation of this problem is made by ``planting?? a dense substructure on a special subset of nodes $\true$ inside a random graph.
-Specifically, in the {\em planted dense subgraph problem }(\PDS), two vertices in $\true$ share an edge with probability $p$, and all other connections are present independently with probability $q$.
-Often, the goal is to recover $\true$ based on an unlabeled observation of the network.
-If $p=1$, the problem reduces to the well-known planted clique problem \cite{Kuc95,AKS98}.
+Spectral algorithm are an important building block in machine learning and graph algorithms.
+We are interested in studying when such algorithms can be applied directly to provide optimal solutions.
+We study the applicability of such algorithm to the problem of finding dense matrix in a large structure.
+The problem of finding dense structure in a large matrix is an important machine learning task on network data.
+A canonical probabilistic formulation of this problem is made by ``planting’’ a dense substructure hidden under random noise.
+More precisely, consider a symmetric $n\times n$ matrix $X$, and suppose there is an unknown subset $S^\star \subset [n]$ such that $X_{ij} \sim P$ if $i,j\in S^\star$ and $X_{ij} \sim Q$ otherwise, where $P$ and $Q$ are two distributions with different means.
+The goal is to recover $S^\star$ based on an observation of $X$.
+If $P,Q$ are Bernoulli distributions, the corresponding problem is referred to as the {\em planted dense subgraph problem }(\PDS), which is a generalization of the well-known planted clique problem \cite{Kuc95,AKS98}.
+The case where $P,Q$ are Normal distributions is known as the \emph{submatrix localization problem} (\SL) \cite{SWPN09,KBRS11} in the high-dimensional statistics literature.
 The central questions in these areas are: (1) designing efficient algorithms for recovering the planted substructure, (2) finding parameter regimes when the recovery would be information theoretically impossible, as well as (3) showing parameter regimes where the recovery would be information theoretically possible, but known algorithms would fail (i.e. there is a computational versus statistical gap).
 We refer the reader to the survey of Wu and Xu~\cite{WX21} for a detailed account on the recent developments on this topic and further references.

-If the size of the planted dense subgraph is $|\true| = \Theta(n)$, then there is no computational versus statistical gap in the PDS model, as shown by Hajek, Wu, and Xu~\cite{Hajek2015b}.
+If the size of the planted subset is $|\true| = \Theta(n)$, then there is no computational versus statistical gap, as shown by Hajek, Wu, and Xu~\cite{Hajek2016, Hajek2016-hidden-community, Hajek2015c,Hajek2017}.
 We will focus on this regime throughout the paper.
-In this regime, Hajek, Wu, and Xu~\cite{Hajek2016} considered the planted dense subgraph problem when there is no missing data, $p,q = \Theta(\nicefrac{\log n}{n})$ ($n$ being the number of nodes).
-They show that a semidefinite program (\textsc{SDP}) relaxation of the Maximum-Likelihood estimator recovers the hidden subgraph, up to the information theoretic threshold.
+In this case, semidefinite programming (\textsc{SDP}) relaxation of the Maximum-Likelihood estimator \cite{Hajek2016, Hajek2016-hidden-community} recovers the hidden subset $\true$ in both the PDS and SL problems, up to the information-theoretic thresholds.
+An algorithm based on degree-thresholding and voting is also optimal for exact recovery in the PDS model \cite[Appendix A]{Hajek2015c}; message-passing \cite{Hajek2017} is also optimal for the SL model.